Percolation and disorder-resistance in cellular automata: Acknowledgements

 \section{Acknowledgements}

-JG gratefully acknowledges the hospitality of the Theory Group at Microsoft Research, where most of this work was completed.
-He was partially supported by NSF grant DMS--0204376 and the Republic of Slovenia's Ministry of Science program P1-285.
+J. Gravner gratefully acknowledges the hospitality of the Theory Group at Microsoft Research, where most of this work was completed.
 We thank the referee for a very careful reading and some useful comments.